aman1011/terraform-project/README.md

   instance_tags = tomap({
     "Name" = "ExampleInstance-Starting Terraform" })```
+- The key pari used is terraform.pem in the account.
  - Next questions will be the application of -var and does it affect all the provisioned resources.